 Templo Santo Domingo is free to enter; entry to the Museo de las Culturas is 80 pesos ($4).
 The museum is primarily in Spanish, but the Google Translate photo app on your phone can translate in real time.

 Next door to the Templo Santo Domingo is Oaxaca’s ethnobotanical garden, containing a beautiful collection of plants from all over the state of Oaxaca.

 Oaxaca is the most biodiverse state in Mexico and the plants are grouped according to ecological region.
 To this day, the plants are watered manually from water collected from the church’s roof!

 These botanical gardens are not a walk-in attraction — you must book a guided tour.
 English language tours take place on Tuesdays, Thursdays, and Saturdays at 1:00 PM and cost 100 pesos ($5) per person.

 Eat All the Oaxacan Food

 Oaxacan food is fantastic — the best in Mexico.
+And for good reason.
 Take this opportunity to dive into local Oaxacan specialties, many of which are tough to find outside the region.